cds-snc/docs/rfcs/0003-standard-gh-labels.md

 The governance surrounding the creation, modification and approval of labels will depend on what label group is being acted upon.

-**CDS wide labels** will be owned by the head of product management.
+**CDS wide labels** will be owned by the head of development.

-**Product Specific Labels** will be owned by the product manager, this is done by applying a .codeowner file against the labels.js file.
+**Product Specific Labels** will be owned by the product tech lead, this is done by applying a .codeowner file against the labels.js file.
 Github Pull requests can be used to provide a lightweight and transparent approval process.

 Any employee of CDS can open a PR or Issue updating the labels, it is recommended that these are documented with a rationale for change.